-Child benefit rates
+Child benefit rates 2018-19

-|Child benefit rates 2017-18|
+|Child benefit rates 2018-19|

 If your family separates, and your children are split between different households, you'll receive payment based on the children in your care.

-The tax charge amounts to 1% of the child benefit paid for every £100 of income between £50,000 and £60,000 earned.
+The tax charge equates to 1% of the child benefit paid for every £100 of income between £50,000 and £60,000.

-If, for example, your income is £56,000 and you have one child, you will be entitled to £20.70 a week, or £1,076.40 a year.
+If your income is £56,000 and you have one child, you will be paid £20.70 a week, or £1,076.40 a year.

-- You will be required to pay tax of 1% for every £100 over £50,000.
+Your income over £50,000 is £6,000, so you will be required to pay tax of 1% for every £100 over £50,000.

 £6,000/100 is 60, so you will need to pay 60% of your child benefit back as a tax charge.

 £1,076.40 x 60% = £645.84

 Your tax charge will therefore be £645.84, leaving you with child benefit of £430.56.

-Find out more: tax returns – how and when to fill one out
+Find out more: tax returns – how and when to fill one out.

 If you receive child benefit, and aren't working, you will automatically qualify for National Insurance credits.
 These can build up your entitlement to the state pension.